Selective high schools and opportunity class placement procedures

 4.3 Sit the tests

-If a child is unable to sit the Opportunity Class Placement Test or the Selective High School Placement Test on the test day, or was prevented from doing their best in the test, parents and/or carers should submit a request for consideration of illness or misadventure (refer to Illness or misadventure requests below), along with relevant supporting evidence by the deadline listed in the key dates on the website.
+If a child is unable to sit the Opportunity Class Placement Test or the Selective High School Placement Test on the test day, or was prevented from doing their best in the test, parents and carers should submit an illness or misadventure request (refer to Illness or misadventure requests below), along with relevant supporting evidence by the deadline listed in Key dates.
 The form will be available in the application dashboard (Selective high school and opportunity class placement) from the first test day.

 Students should: